Chad E. Foster speaking at a conference

 About the Creator

+Chad E. Foster is a keynote speaker, business methodology expert, and the creator of the Blind Ambition Framework™.
+He is a graduate of Harvard Business School’s executive leadership program, a former finance and sales executive at IBM and Red Hat, and the author of Blind Ambition, published by HarperCollins Leadership.
 After losing his eyesight at 21, Foster built a career that includes $45 billion in enterprise technology deals, CRM software that Oracle said was impossible, and the leadership role in the organizational integration following IBM’s $34 billion acquisition of Red Hat.
 He has shared the stage with Adam Grant and Daymond John, and his life story was commissioned as an opera by the Atlanta Opera.
+Foster has delivered the Blind Ambition Framework through 200+ events to 175,000+ attendees across 6 continents.
+He is a black diamond skier and Brazilian Jiu-Jitsu practitioner—both without eyesight.
+He resides in Atlanta, Georgia, and is represented by Executive Speakers Bureau.

-Comfort Kills—The Framework’s Core Insight
+Comfort Kills™ — The Framework's Core Insight

-Learn about the Comfort Kills™ program
+Learn About the Comfort Kills™ Program

 Frequently Asked Questions About the Blind Ambition Framework™